stakater/kubestackplus-docs/content/about/service-definition.md

 Red Hat workloads typically refer to Red Hat-provided operators made available through [Operator Hub](https://operatorhub.io/).
 Red Hat workloads are not managed by the Stakater SRE team, and must be deployed on worker nodes and must be managed by the customer, see [customer applications responsibilities](responsibilities.md#data-and-applications).

-## Account Management

-### Billing

-SAAP requires a minimum base cluster purchase with minimum technical requirements specified in [Sizing](../for-administrators/plan-your-environment/sizing.md).

-Customers can either use their existing cloud infrastructure account to deploy SAAP, or use one of Stakater's partners to create infrastructure.
-The customer always pays Stakater for the SAAP subscription and pays the cloud provider for the cloud costs.
-It is the customer's responsibility to pre-purchase or provide compute instances to ensure lower cloud infrastructure costs.

-Billing for SAAP is on a monthly basis, or yearly basis with discounts.

-### Cloud Providers

-SAAP is available as a managed platform on the cloud providers listed on the [cloud providers overview](cloud-providers/overview.md).

 ## Storage

 All storage needed for SAAP will be provided through the cloud provider of the customer's choice.